 Hilton H. Howell, Jr., age 55, has served as our Chief Executive Officer since August 2008 and has also served as our President since June 2013.
 Mr. Howell, who is a member of the Executive Committee of the Board, has been a director since 1993 and served as the Vice Chairman of the Board from 2002 until April 2016 when he was appointed as Chairman.
 He served as our Executive Vice President from September 2002 to August 2008.
 He has served as President and Chief Executive Officer of Atlantic American Corporation, an insurance holding company, since 1995, and as Chairman of that company since February 2009.
 He has been Executive Vice President and General Counsel of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company since 1991.
-Mr. Howell also serves as a director of Atlantic American Southern Insurance Company, American Safety Insurance Company and Bankers Fidelity Life Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company.
+Mr. Howell also serves as a director of Atlantic American Corporation and of each of its subsidiaries, American Southern Insurance Company, American Safety Insurance Company and Bankers Fidelity Life Insurance Company, as well as a director of Delta Life Insurance Company and Delta Fire & Casualty Insurance Company.
 He is the husband of Mrs. Robin R. Howell, who is a member of our Board of Directors.